1,000+ Opportunities

 Participants must attend the full six hours consecutively.
 Training is free of charge and completion of two post training surveys are required.
 New CASA del Valle Executive Director Hired 2024 Colorado CASA Conference

-Based on current listing details, eligibility includes: Child advocates in Colorado.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Child advocates in Colorado.
+Confirm the full requirements in the official notice before applying.